pluralsight/guides/draft/front-end-javascript/ionic-2-and-firebase/article.md

 ```
 save(todo)
 {
-    this._todosRef.push(todo);
+   return this._todosRef.push(todo).key;
 }
 ```
-the push function will add a new todo to Firebase, generate a key for it, and return that key through the ```.key``` property.
+The push function will add a new todo to Firebase, generate a key for it, and return that key through the ```.key``` property.

 Now generate a new page using the ionic cli.
 ```$ ionic g page new-todo```

 You should have three new files new-todo.html, new-todo.ts, and new-todo.scss.
-Open the new-todo.ts file first and lets add our data service.
+Open the new-todo.ts file first, and add our data service.
 ```
 import {Component} from '@angular/core';
 import {NavController} from 'ionic-angular';